sheldonbrown.com sheldonbrown.net sheldonbrown.org WWW

 Sturmey-Archer Internal-gear Hubs

-Most Sturmey-Archer hubs have two or three-letter model codes, which are usually stamped onto the hub shell.
+Most older Sturmey-Archer hubs have two or three-letter model codes, which are usually stamped onto the hub shell.
 Conveniently, they also usually have the month and the last two digits of the year of manufacture stamped onto the shell.
 This is the easiest way to date a 3-speed bicycle, if it has its original rear wheel.

 Sturmey-Archer Models: